-Harry Bertoia: Sculpting Mid-Century Modern Life is organized by the Nasher Sculpture Center’s Chief Curator Jed Morse and independent art historian Dr. Marin Sullivan.
-A lavishly illustrated catalogue with new scholarly essays by the curators and prominent Bertoia experts, including a catalogue of the public commissions, will be published to accompany the exhibition.
+Harry Bertoia: Sculpting Mid-Century Modern Life is organized by the Nasher Sculpture Center’s Chief Curator Jed Morse and independent curator and art historian Dr. Marin Sullivan, who also serves as Director of the Harry Bertoia Catalogue Raisonné.
+A lavishly illustrated catalogue with new scholarly essays by the curators and prominent Bertoia experts Dr. Glenn Adamson and Dr. Sydney Skelton Simon, including a catalogue of the public commissions, will be published in collaboration with Verlag Scheidegger & Spiess AG, Switzerland, to accompany the exhibition.

 Harry Bertoia: Sculpting Mid-Century Modern Life is made possible by leading support from the Texas Commission on the Arts and Nancy A. Nasher and David J. Haemisegger.
 Generous support is provided in part by the National Endowment for the Arts and the Dallas Tourism Public Improvement District (DTPID).
 Additional support is provided by Humanities Texas.